 Run automation scripts locally to test them before pushing to the Space server, using either:

 Create and use package repositories in your CI/CD pipelines or from your local machine.
-Share packages between products using Maven, NuGet, and npm repositories.
+Share packages between products using Container, Maven, NuGet, and npm repositories.

 Use container registries to distribute your apps as container images, and use them during deployment.